Shopify/maintenance_tasks/README.md

 [contributing]: https://github.com/Shopify/maintenance_tasks/blob/main/.github/CONTRIBUTING.md

+### Dependabot updates

+Whenever Dependabot creates a PR for a gem bump, check out the branch locally and run `bin/update-gemfile <gem>` to ensure all the gemfiles have the gem updated consistently.

 ## Releasing new versions

 Updates should be added to the latest draft release on GitHub as Pull Requests